jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 It has long been known and more recently documented that running a 6in4 tunnel from a provider such as Hurricane Electric results in horribly slow speeds that exhibit a "capped" behaviour on Virgin Media connections.
 Virgin Media will state there is no speed caps on any protocol on the unlimited broadband services, but some customers call shenanigans.
 I myself decided I'd investigate the issue and decided to document my findings below.

-<a href="https://jamesmacwhite.medium.com/is-virgin-media-traffic-shaping-protocol-41-6in4-ipv6-c1b8b6e645f7" target="_blank" class="btn">Read my technical analysis</a>
+<a href="https://jamesmacwhite.medium.com/is-virgin-media-traffic-shaping-protocol-41-6in4-ipv6-c1b8b6e645f7" target="_blank" class="btn text-center">Read my technical analysis</a>

 **If you don't want to read the full article above, these are the main findings**